cs9kc/AMF-Document-Update/amf/doc/AMF_Video_Encode_API.md

 ### 2.2 Encode Parameters

-Annex A provides the detailed description of encoding parameters (i.e., encoder properties) exposed by the Video Encoder VCE-AVC component for the following four usages:
+Annex A provides the detailed description of encoding parameters (i.e., encoder properties) exposed by the Video Encoder VCE-AVC component for the following six usages:

-- Transcoding mode,
+- Transcoding mode
-- Ultra-low latency mode,
+- Ultra-low latency mode
-- Low Latency mode,
+- Low Latency mode
-- Webcam mode,
+- Webcam mode
-- HQ mode, and
+- HQ mode
-- HQLL mode.
+- HQLL mode

 All properties are accessed using the `AMFPropertyStorage` interface of the Encoder object.